-In 2019 State Library of Queensland celebrates the International Year of Indigenous Languages.
-As part of our commitment, we will be promoting a ‘word of the week’ from one of the 125+ Aboriginal and Torres Strait Islander languages and dialects from across Queensland.
+In 2019 State Library celebrates the International Year of Indigenous Languages.
+As part of our commitment, we will be promoting a ‘word of the week’ from the 125+ Aboriginal and Torres Strait Islander languages and dialects in Queensland.

 International Year of Indigenous Languages visual identity designed by gilimbaa